dr-matt-smith/php-symfony-5-book/00_content/part01/chapter02.md

     -- ```@Route("/", name="homepage")```

-    -- the Symfony "router" system attemptes to match pattern  `/` in the URL of the HTTP Request received by the server
+    -- the Symfony "router" system attempts to match pattern  `/` in the URL of the HTTP Request received by the server

 - controller method `indexAction()`